Grassmann elements and geometric algebra Λ(V)

 Elements $\omega\in\mathcal H^p M = \{\nabla\omega = 0\mid\omega\in \Omega^pM\}$ are harmonic forms if $\nabla\omega = 0$ and hence both closed $d\omega=0$ and coclosed $\delta\omega=0$.
 Hodge decomposition: $\Omega^pM=\mathcal H^pM\oplus\text{im}(d\Omega^{p-1}M)\oplus\text{im}(\partial\Omega^{p+1}M)$.

-Theorem (Cartan-Dieudonne).
-Every isometry of $V\rightarrow V$ is the composite of at most $k$ reflections across non-singular hyperplanes.
+Theorem (Cartan-Dieudonne) For every isometry of $V\rightarrow V$, there is a way to express it as composite of at most $k$ reflections across non-singular hyperplanes.
 Hence there exist vectors $\nabla_j$ such that

-\[(((\omega\oslash\nabla_1)\oslash\nabla_2)\oslash\cdots)\oslash\nabla_k = \omega\oslash(\nabla_1\ominus\nabla_2\ominus\dots\ominus\nabla_k)\]
+\[(((\omega\oslash\nabla_1)\oslash\nabla_2)\oslash\cdots)\oslash\nabla_k = \omega\oslash(\nabla_1\nabla_2\cdots\nabla_k)\]

-for any isometry element of the orthogonal group $O(p,q)$.
-Note that elements under transformations of this group preserve inner product relations.
+Note that elements under the transformations of this group preserve inner product relations.
 The even grade operators make up the rotational group, where each bivector isometry is a composition of two reflections.

-Consider the differential equation $\partial_i\epsilon_j = \epsilon_j\oslash\omega$ with the solution $\epsilon_j(x) = \epsilon_j(0)\oslash e^{x_i\omega}$ where $\theta =2 x_i$ is the parameter of the Lie group.
+Exponential map and Lie group parameter special cases: consider the differential equation $\partial_i\epsilon_j = \epsilon_j\oslash\omega$ with the solution $\epsilon_j(x) = \epsilon_j(0)\oslash e^{x_i\omega}$ where $\theta =2 x_i$ is the parameter of the Lie group.
 Then for a normalized $\omega$,

-\[e^{\theta\omega} = \sum_k \frac{(\theta\omega)^{\ominus k}}{k!} = \begin{cases} \cosh\theta+\omega\sinh\theta, & \text{if } \omega^2 = 1, \\ \cos\theta + \omega\sin\theta, & \text{if } \omega^2=-1, \\ 1+\theta\omega, & \text{if } \omega^2=0. \end{cases}\]
+\[e^{\theta\omega} = \sum_k \frac{(\theta\omega)^k}{k!} = \begin{cases} \cosh\theta+\omega\sinh\theta, & \text{if } \omega^2 = 1, \\ \cos\theta + \omega\sin\theta, & \text{if } \omega^2=-1, \\ 1+\theta\omega, & \text{if } \omega^2=0. \end{cases}\]

 Note that $\nabla\oslash e^{\theta\omega/2} = \nabla \ominus e^{\theta\omega}$ is a double covering when using the complex numbers in the Euclidean plane.